 For the second part of my processing, I worked with a 3-minute video, ~1900 frames:

-Initially, I tried working with PIPP and then Autostakkert but it is REALLY hard to process the image when it wants you to place little place markers on the image — in fact, it tells you NOT to try it for planetary items. » Read the rest
+Initially, I tried working with PIPP and then Autostakkert but it is REALLY hard to process the image when it wants you to place little place markers on the image — in fact, it tells you NOT to try it for planetary items.
+I told it to find its own, the auto option, but it only found 7 (it wants a minimum of 24):

 My son recently acquired a Celestron NexStar 4SE in June, and on July 12th, the night was looking a bit clear.
 He was heading to bed but gave me permission to play with his scope.
 Alignment worked perfectly, I tried for a few things to see, etc. And that was my intent — solely to test the alignment and take a peek at the moon and planets.